-PCTL records trusted delegation traces for grid computing.
-An n-ary dual-linked tree, TrustLogicTree, is constructed based on PNode to maintain delegation relations (Figure 1).
+PCTL is designed to record trusted delegation traces for grid computing.
+An n-ary dual-linked tree, called TrustLogicTree, is constructed based on PNode to maintain delegation relations, as in Figure 1.
 PCTL records PC information on some trusted delegation trace with short life span, issuer information, security context, etc and is signed by CRA.
-The format for each PCTL entry differs at various security levels.
+The format for each entry in PCTL differs at various security levels and is defined in the following.
 An example of PCTL with a high security level is shown in Figure 2.

-- High Level: An entry is a triplet (Index, Issuer, Certificate Identifier_1), each item of which corresponds to the definition in PNode.
-The hash of PC ensures the integrity of the whole certificate information. - Middle Level: An entry is a triplet (Index, Issuer, Certificate Identifier_2).
+- High Security Level: An entry is a triplet (Index, Issuer, Certificate Identifier_1), each item of which corresponds to the definition in PNode.
+The hash of PC ensures the integrity of the whole certificate information. - Middle Security Level: An entry is a triplet (Index, Issuer, Certificate Identifier_2).
 The hash of the PC's public key ensures the binding of the proxy name and its public key.
-Thus none can pretend to be another proxy by issuing PC with the same RDN. - Low Level: An entry is a pair (Index, Issuer).
-It runs with the highest efficiency and benefits mobile computing with limited computation power.
+Thus none can pretend to be another proxy by issuing PC with the same RDN.